LionMail @ Columbia

 - LionMail Drive for file storage and collaboration, including Google Docs, Sheets, and Slides

-- Unlimited mail and Drive storage
+- Mail and Drive storage (Not unlimited)

 - Log in with your UNI and password